Sunday Table

 • leaders who carry responsibility and feel its weight

-• anyone who senses they are being called to become more — without becoming someone else
+• anyone who senses they are being called to become more... without becoming someone else

-• bring one question to dinner
+• consider one question that comes to mind

-• sit with a spouse or partner
+• sit with a spouse, partner or share with teenagers

 CURRENT & PAST WEEKS

-The Sunday Table is an evergreen archive.
+The Sunday Table library is a permanent archive

 Recent Sunday Table Pages